The complete system for building production AI agent harnesses. Skills, hooks, memory, subagents, multi-agent orchestration, and the patterns that make AI coding agents reliable infrastructure.

 Prompt hooks (type: "prompt") send a single-turn prompt to a fast Claude model.
 The model returns { "ok": true } to allow or { "ok": false, "reason": "..." } to block.
 Use for nuanced evaluation that regex cannot express.

 Agent hooks (type: "agent") spawn a subagent with tool access (Read, Grep, Glob) for multi-turn verification.
-Use when checking requires inspecting actual files or test output:
+They are experimental; prefer command hooks for production gates and reserve agent hooks for checks that genuinely require inspecting actual files or test output:

 {